 How Do Executive Coaching and Leadership Coaching Overlap?

 In executive coaching and leadership coaching, the coach partners with a client to identify and root out limiting beliefs and behaviours and replace them with empowering beliefs and habits.
 Both executive coaching and leadership coaching coach the ‘who’ rather than the ‘what’.
-Since every client is unique, the goals, approach, and solutions of executive and leadership coaching are very individualistic and tailor-made to suit the client’s needs.
+Since every client is unique, the goals, approach, and solutions of executive coaching and leadership coaching are very individualistic and tailor-made to suit the client’s needs.

 Both executive coaches and leadership coaches provide much-needed ‘safe space.’
 They can be an accountability partner, cheerleader, philosopher, sounding boards, mirrors, etc. as per the need of the client.
 The duration of both executive coaching and professional coaching is anywhere between 6 to 12 months.